-Dr. Marshall has also published in 20th-century British literature (Virginia Woolf), contemporary American literature (Andrew Holleran), post-9/11 bodily rhetorics in cybercultural communities, and has an article forthcoming on the postapocalyptic science-fiction film Death Race.
+Dr. Marshall has also published in 20th-century British literature (Virginia Woolf), contemporary American literature (Andrew Holleran), post-9/11 bodily rhetorics in cybercultural communities (City of Heroes), and has an article forthcoming on the postapocalyptic science-fiction film Death Race.

 - ENG 375 Literature and Sexuality

 - ENG 356 The Literary History of Sexuality